vidklopcic/XlsxArduino/README.md

-arduino-to-excel
+Arduino serial to Excel
 ================

-Python script for reading arduino serial output and parsing it into xlsx spreadsheet.
+This is Python script for reading and parsing arduino serial output to xlsx spreadsheet.
+For help see examples.